 The number and sequence of production logging tests performed on a well-managed field is defined by the field development team.
 A good practice is to run the Production Logs at an early stage of the life of the well, in order to establish baseline that will be used later when things go wrong.
 Too often Production Logs are run when something has gone wrong as the last resort (to design well interventions and workovers or even to take decision to abandon the well).

-If one or several zones, being referred to the same hydraulic system are depleted (due to the higher permeability) the crossflow in shut in between the zones is possible.
-So, SIP is extremely useful reservoir engineering tool, that provides an opportunity to estimate reservoir pressure, producibility index, possible zone crossflow and depletion for every pay zone and for various fluid phases.
+SIP is extremely useful reservoir engineering tool that provides an opportunity to estimate reservoir pressure, producibility index, possible zone crossflow and depletion for every pay zone and for various fluid phases.
 To construct the SIP several well flowing regimes (at least two) are required.
-Well flowing regime means the well is producing with the constant (steady state) or close to steady state at surface.
-During the PLT the surface multiphase rates are measured as usual and are used later for matching with downhole data and velocity (flowing) model correlation.
+Well flowing regime means the well is producing with constant (steady state) or close to steady state at surface.
+During the PLT, the surface multi-phase rates are measured as usual and are used later for matching with downhole data and velocity (flowing) model

 Page Views ---- Since 01 Jan 2017